Golden Isles of Georgia: African-American heritage

 The Golden Isles are located near the southern end of the Gullah Geechee Cultural Heritage Corridor, a coastal area that stretches from Wilmington, NC to Jacksonville, FL, extending 30 miles inland along its length.
 Gullah Geechee refers to a people, a language and a culture.
 The Gullah Geechee people are descendants of slaves primarily from west and central Africa who were brought to work on cotton and rice plantations along the coast of North and South Carolina, Georgia, and north Florida.
 The Gullah language is a creole tongue that combines English with a number of African dialects.

 Coastal, primarily rice-growing plantations came to be isolated from their mainland counterparts due to the prevalence of tropical diseases such as malaria, which tended to keep the plantation owners inland.
 Consequently, the West African slaves were able to form tight-knit communities that retained more of their homeland culture and languages.
 This Gullah Geechee way of life continued more or less intact until the advent of 20th-century coastal development.
 The Heritage Corridor is one result of efforts to protect and preserve this unique and little-known culture.

 The St. Simons African American Heritage Coalition works to preserve and educate people about Gullah Geechee culture through the annual Sea Island Festival each June on St. Simons Island.
-Performers at the Festival have included the Georgia Sea Island Singers, a world-renowned folk group that specializes in Gullah music and dance.
+Performers at the Festival have included the Georgia Sea Island Singers, a folk group that specializes in Gullah music and dance.
 The Coalition also conducts tours of Gullah Geechee sites on the island.
 Recently they played a leading role in fundraising for restoration of the historic Harrington School House, which dates to the 1920s and served the island's African-American communities.